-First of all, a strategy is typically based on taking a particular direction to achieve a goal.
-Then, there are tactics which are the details of how to put the strategy into play, what tools to use, and how.
+A strategy is based on taking a particular direction to achieve a goal.
+There are tactics that detail how to put the strategy into play, what tools to use, and how to use them.
 A strategy has a more long-term vision, while tactics focus on the short term and on specific actions.

-Some typical issues teams face when it comes to strategies and tactics include:
+Some issues teams face when developing strategies and tactics include:

-- Not enough time spent on strategic planning, often due to the misconception that it’s only needed within larger companies.
+- Not spending enough time on strategic planning, often due to the misconception that it’s only needed within larger companies.

-- Teams bypass strategic planning and go straight to brainstorming tactics because, for example, something worked for a competitor, there’s a trending tactic they want to jump on, etc.
+- Teams bypass strategic planning and go straight to brainstorming tactics because.
+This may happen because something worked for a competitor, there’s a trending tactic they want to jump on, among others.

-It’s essential to take time on a regular basis, not only to design the test strategy, but to review it.
-Analyze what the current context is, see what progress has been made, where the team stands, and where it can aspire to go, and from there, define the next steps to get closer to that horizon.
+It’s essential to take time on a regular basis, not only to design the test strategy but to review it.
+Analyze what the current context is, see the progress it’s making, where the team stands, and where it can aspire to go.
+Then you may plan to achieve the goal.

-Although most of the world still refers to software testing as software quality assurance, it’s important to first understand that there is no such thing as “assuring software quality.”
-A tester’s role is to provide information about the quality and the risks of a product, for someone else who is going to do something with that information—someone who is going to make a decision.
+Although most of the world refers to software testing as software quality assurance, it’s important to understand that there is no such thing as “assuring software quality.”
+A tester’s role is to provide information about the quality and the risks of a product, for someone who will make a decision about the product.

-No software will ever be perfect, but we can maximize our efforts to make sure that we get as much information about the product quality as possible, focusing on the areas that carry the most potential for business risk.
-Quality should be seen as a shared responsibility, it’s not the tester who’s responsible for quality but, as I see it, testers should indeed be responsible for testing.
+No software is perfect, but we may maximize our efforts to ensure we get as much information about the product’s quality as possible, focusing on the areas that carry the most potential for business risk.
+Quality is a shared responsibility, it’s not the tester who’s responsible for quality but testers are responsible for testing.

-This doesn’t necessarily mean testers are the ones who should execute all the testing activities, since, for example, unit testing is a typical task for developers.
-Rather, testers should be able to provide information about the quality of the product to the decision-makers (the PM, the team, the CEO, whomever).
-Responsible testers have to report on different aspects of quality, considering different aspects, including the coverage of unit tests because that will allow them to make better decisions about what to automate or what to test on other levels, taking a more transversal view of risks and the management thereof.
+This doesn’t mean testers are the ones who should execute all the testing activities, because unit testing is a typical task for developers.
+Rather, testers should provide information about the quality of the product to the decision-makers such as the project manager, the team, or the CEO.
+Responsible testers must report on different aspects of quality, consider different aspects, and include the coverage of unit tests because that allows them to make better decisions about what to automate or what to test on other levels, taking a more transversal view of risks and their management.

 So, what should testing focus on when reporting about the quality of the product?

-- Reporting what is being tested and how well or poorly it’s being done (considering the context and any constraints like a lack of time)
+- Reporting what is being tested and how well or poorly it’s being done when considering the context and any constraints like a lack of time.

 - Reporting what is not being tested

-I’ve created an example of a model with all the aspects that I’ve experienced having a major impact on quality (from my experience helping to execute 300 client testing projects):
+I’ve created an example of a model with aspects having a major impact on quality based on my experience helping to execute 300 client testing projects:

 The most important aspect to pay attention to is the timeline from when a new idea or requirement is introduced and when it ends up in the hands of the user.
 In continuous delivery, this is called “lead time”.
-The main goal is to look for how to improve this metric (which is the one that matters most to the business).
-Then, look for any waste, whether it be of time or quality, what tools could be incorporated, what process adjustments, etc.
+The main goal is to look for how to improve this metric because it is the one that matters most to the business.
+Then, look for any waste, whether it be of time or quality, what tools could be incorporated, what process adjustments, and more.

-While none of these things are new, here are some aspects of the model that should be reviewed due to their importance, which are often neglected.
+While none of these things are new, here are some aspects of the model that should be reviewed due to their importance, which is often neglected.

-It might be obvious, but it’s worth stating… Know your company, project and/or product as well as its planning and objectives or goals.
-Have a shared vision of where it’s going.
-Does everyone have a shared understanding of current problems, risks, and what the main concerns are?
-Also know your quality criteria, requirements, regulations, standards to meet.
+Know your company, project, and/or product as well as its planning, objectives, or goals, and have a shared vision of where it’s going.
+Does everyone have a shared understanding of current problems, risks, and what the main concerns are while knowing your quality criteria, requirements, regulations, standards to meet?

-Fundamentally important, do you know how clients and your own teammates feel about the product quality?
+Vitally, do you know how clients and your teammates feel about the product quality?

-Another foundational part of your test strategy to have clear is to know how the team is made up, what its interactions are like, how the relationship is and how close its members are to one another.
+Another foundation of your test strategy is to know how the team is made up, what its interactions are like, how the relationship is, and how close its members are to one another.
 Does everyone know each others’ roles and differing skill sets?
 What is everyone’s participation like in the different development phases?

-Shift-left testing means integrating the testing activities with development, beginning earlier in the development cycle, rather than in the later stages, as in traditional software development models such as Waterfall.
+Shift-left testing means integrating testing activities with development by beginning earlier in the development cycle, instead of the later stages.

 Shift-left testing looks a little bit like this:

-- Start with testing before coding, thinking about how are we going to test a feature before a developer starts to code it
+- Start with testing before coding and think about how you will test a feature before a developer starts to code it.

-While shift-left testing is becoming more common, shift-right testing is also equally important.
-Shift-right implies testing in production, meaning, gathering information about the quality of the product, in production.
-It doesn’t necessarily mean that we will execute tests in production, but it could also include that.
-We could also gather information by reviewing logs, traces, monitoring tools and so on.
+While shift-left testing is becoming more common, shift-right testing is just as important.
+Shift-right is testing in production.
+This means gathering information about the quality of the product in production.
+It doesn’t necessarily mean that you will execute tests in production, but it could also include that.
+We could also gather information by reviewing logs, traces, monitoring tools, and so on.

-To review this, you can ask yourself, “How much production information is available to improve the process?”
-For example, review the bugs encountered by the users, logs, monitoring, analysis of how much users engage with the different parts of the system, etc.
+To review this, ask yourself this question: “How much production information is available to improve the process?”
+For example, review bugs encountered by the users, logs, monitoring, and analysis of how often users engage with the different parts of the system.

-Here, don’t discern between “manual testing” and “automated testing”, but rather define a software testing strategy that has a more holistic vision of testing, thinking about what to execute “manually” and how to rely on automation in the different layers.
+Don’t discern between “manual testing” and “automated testing.”
+Instead, define a software testing strategy that has a more holistic vision of testing, thinking about what to execute “manually” and how to rely on automation in the different layers.
 It’s also important to review how to best apply testing heuristics.
-A fresh pair of eyes always helps to discover bias or aspects that we learned to assume are ok.
+A fresh pair of eyes always helps to discover bias or aspects that we assume are acceptable.

-Review the software quality attributes such as performance efficiency, maintainability, compatibility, usability, accessibility, etc. and how they’re being tested.
-Prioritize which attributes are most important to the end-users and all stakeholders.
+Review software quality attributes such as performance efficiency, maintainability, compatibility, usability, accessibility, and how they’re being tested.
+Prioritize which attributes are most important to end-users and stakeholders.

-Review the use of test environments.
-Analyze if everyone knows the objective of each one and if there is something to improve.
-It’s also important to analyze the platforms from which users are accessing the product (using Google Analytics or by reviewing logs) and ensure that testing is done as similarly as possible.
-For this, various online platforms such as Sauce Labs or BrowserStack can be used.
+Review the use of test environments and analyze if everyone knows the objective of each one and how to improve them.
+It’s also important to analyze the platforms from which users are accessing the product using Google Analytics or by reviewing logs and ensure that testing is done as similarly as possible.
+You may use various online platforms such as Sauce Labs or BrowserStack to achieve this.

-Provide visibility into code management, branching strategy, etc. This is useful to be aligned regarding the risks that exist in this management.
+Provides visibility into code management, branching strategy, and more.
+This is useful to align risks that exist in this management.

 Some things to consider: